 Imaging Research Services

 HIRF typically has variety of imaging research projects covering our modalities of MR, PET/MR, PET/CT and diagnostic CT.
 Our fleet of current state of the art Siemens imaging equipment is supported by on site Siemens scientists and our collaborative agreements provide access to the latest WIP and C2P MR sequences.
 The high gradient strength and field homogeneity make the PRISMA 3T MR the preferred tool for brain and other demanding MR imaging projects.
+There is a range of ancillary equipment installed on the PRISMA, allowing for delivery of cognitive task for functional MRI.
+This includes an LCD BOLDScreen so participants can watch stimulus or movies, noise-cancelling headphones, eyetracking and MR-compatible response devices and biological measurement systems such as EEG.
 The PET/MR allows simultaneous acquisition of both PET and MR, leveraging the advantages of both technologies whilst providing absolute image co-registration.
 The PET/CT allows high throughput PET imaging but also provides capability for dynamic studies for kinetic analysis of tracers, with respiratory and cardiac gating.

 PET imaging is supported by a GMP certified radiopharmacy laboratory on campus which provides a variety of routine, boutique and research tracers.
 This facility houses a GE cyclotron and a variety of synthesis modules.
 Current tracers include but are not limited to:

 - 18F-DOPA (Congenital hyperinsulinaemia, glioma, insulinoma, Parkinson’s disease)